About this trip

 Horseback travel offers a unique pace to attune with nature, your horse, and one another, restoring and revitalizing your nervous system while reconnecting with your purpose.
 Led by an incredible all-women team skilled in packing, farrier work, and cooking, this adventure breaks away from traditional gender norms, empowering participants to embrace their authentic selves.

 Rejuvenate your senses with fresh mountain air, tranquil sounds of nature, and nights under starlit skies.
-Highlights include breathtaking stops at Glen Aulin, White Cascade, and Tuolumne Falls, where the beauty of Northern Yosemite inspires awe and interconnectedness.
-This one-of-a-kind adventure is designed to leave you feeling empowered, and deeply connected to both nature and yourself.
+Highlights include riding through the remote high country of Northern Yosemite, passing the striking turquoise waters of Peeler Lake, and camping at Benson Lake—often called the “Riviera of the Sierra” for its rare sandy shoreline and crystal-clear alpine waters.
+This one-of-a-kind adventure is designed to leave you feeling empowered and deeply connected to both nature and yourself.

 Highlights